 “Tens of thousands of people are leaving their families behind out of desperation, just on the hope of a shred of opportunity in Colombia,” says Provash Budden, Americas regional director for Mercy Corps.

 Those fleeing Venezuela include Venezuelans, Colombians who have been living in Venezuela as refugees and people of mixed Colombian-Venezuelan heritage.

 How have Venezuelans’ lives changed?

-Many of the people fleeing once held good jobs in Venezuela.
+Many of the people who have fled once held good jobs in Venezuela.
 They were lawyers, business owners, doctors and nurses, government staff and university students.

-Now they have to resort to selling services (for example, doing manicures or washing windows) or small items like candy, bread and coffee on the street just to feed themselves and their children, or to be able to pay for a safe place to sleep at night.
+Now, in Colombia and elsewhere, they have to resort to selling services (for example, doing manicures or washing windows) or small items like sweets, bread and coffee on the street just to feed themselves and their children, or to be able to pay for a safe place to sleep at night.

-Earlier this year Colombia suspended temporary visas, so most Venezuelans arriving today can’t get legal work, leaving them vulnerable to exploitation.
+Colombia has suspended temporary visas, so most Venezuelans arriving today can’t get legal work, leaving them vulnerable to exploitation